Super fun glass Christmas ornaments painted with Ranger Adirondack Alcohol Inks

-Welcome back to another fun craft project using my favorite Adirondack Alcohol Inks.
-I’ve been searching around for some new and fun DIY Ornament Ideas so I want to show you how to paint colorful glass Christmas Ornaments with Alcohol Inks.
+I have been searching around for some new and fun DIY Ornament Ideas and after experimenting with Alcohol Inks, I want to show you how easy it is to paint colorful, unique glass ornaments.

-Also, if you’re looking for ideas for Christmas ornaments to make and sell, these little beauties would do really well at a Christmas Bazaar or Craft Show.
+Also, if you are looking for ideas for ornaments or decorations to make and sell, these little beauties would do really well at a Christmas Bazaar or Craft Show.

 After some pondering, I decided to try painting a white background with acrylic paint first.
 But, instead of painting the outside of the globe, I poured the white paint inside the globe and now the alcohol colors pop!

 Love Alcohol Inks?
-You’ll love my Alcohol Ink Switch Plate Covers?
+You’ll also love my Alcohol Ink Switch Plate Covers

 - Rubbing Alcohol

 First, you need to remove the hanger from a glass ornament and set aside.
-Now, open the bottle of your white acrylic paint and squeeze a small amount into the globe.
+Now, open your bottle of white acrylic paint.
+Carefully, squeeze a small amount of white paint into the globe.

 Before you begin, cover your work surface.
 Then, pour some rubbing alcohol in the disposable cup.
-Since these inks dry quickly go ahead and open all alcohol ink bottles.
+Since these inks dry quickly go ahead and open all of your alcohol ink bottles.

-Dip a paint brush in the rubbing alcohol and wipe on part of the ornament.
-Now, pick up one of the bottles of alcohol ink and drip a small amount onto the rubbing alcohol.
+Now you want to dip a paint brush in the rubbing alcohol and wipe on a part of the ornament.
+Next, pick up one of the bottles of alcohol ink and drip a small amount onto the rubbing alcohol.
+Less is more here!

 Slowly turn your glass ornament and watch the ink flow.
 You can also blow on the ink to make it move.
 Give it a minute or two before adding more ink.
 These inks are hard to control but there’s really no wrong way here.

-Now, carefully re-insert the metal hanger into the glass ornament.
+Once you are happy with your alcohol ink ornament, carefully re-insert the metal hanger.
 Take an old paint brush (or similar) and thread it through the hook and hang your ornament to dry.